-A PILI Intern & Fellow will have an opportunity to work in all three service areas.
+A PILI Intern & Fellow will have an opportunity to work on projects in all service areas.
+Please specify in your cover letter if you have a preference as to policy or direct service work.
 As valued members of the team, the PILI Intern & Fellow are well integrated into day-to-day program operations and participate in agency staff, team and committee meetings.

 This agency is approved to host Law Student Interns in each program area during the summer.
 This agency is also approved to host Graduate Fellows.